 Double-Counting or Sharing Courses Between Programs

 Students oftentimes will want or need to count a course toward degree requirements across multiple majors or minors.
 In general, lower-division courses can automatically share across major and minor programs.
-Double-counting upper-division courses, in contrast, must adhere to the Policy on “Double Counting” of Program Requirements outlined by the Committee on Educational Policy, and summarized in the Campus Navigator below:
+Double-counting upper-division courses, in contrast, must adhere to the minimum credits policy (10.4.7):

 Course Double-Counting Eligibility